AcademySoftwareFoundation/rez/wiki/pages/Package-Definition-Guide.md

 Indicates that the package is an application that may have plugins.
 These plugins are often made available as rez packages also.

+### hashed_variants
+*Boolean*

+    hashed_variants = True

+Instructs the package to install variants into a subdirectory based on a hash of the variant's contents (its requirements in other words).
+This is useful for variants with a high number of requirements, or with requirements that do not translate well to directories on the filesystem (such as conflict requirements).

 ### help
 *String*